 It's okay to put these in bokashi

 Unlike thermal composting or worm composting, you can put in pretty much any organic materials in a bokashi bucket.
+Think of it like a human stomach in a way.
 All food waste that people don't usually recommend putting in a worm bin can be thrown in safely in bokashi.
 And of course, without any disgusting smell.

 Materials like these are all fine: